-In the previous post I pointed to Jawad Jabbar Sadkhan al-Sahlani (a.k.a.
-Mullah Abdullah), a former Iraqi inmate at the Guantanamo Bay detention camp, as another connection between Saddam and al-Qaeda.
+In the previous post I pointed to Jawad Jabbar Sadkhan al-Sahlani (Mullah Abdullah), a former Iraqi inmate at the Guantanamo Bay detention camp, as another connection between Saddam and al-Qaeda.
 So he is.

 Sadkhan was “linked to al-Qaida senior leadership,” according to his Guantanamo file, not least by two payments totalling over $100,000 from bin Laden personally to Sadkhan’s “charity”—money that was probably intended as a bribe to get Sadkhan out of Northern Alliance custody in late 2001, showing the value al-Qaeda’s leaders placed on Sadkhan.
 And Sadkhan, himself a former Iraqi intelligence officer, maintained contact with Saddam’s regime.
 But it was noticeable that Sadkhan’s primary work was for the Taliban.

-Sadkhan was a “senior Taliban Intelligence Directorate officer,” “a Taliban subcommander in Mazar-e-Sharif, and a Taliban recruiter,” according to the Guantanamo file, and was tied to Nashwan Abd al-Razzaq Abd al-Baqi (a.k.a.
-Abd al-Hadi al-Iraqi), another former Iraqi intelligence officer, who led al-Qaeda’s 55th Arab Brigade, an elite squad committed to helping the Taliban.
+Sadkhan was a “senior Taliban Intelligence Directorate officer,” “a Taliban subcommander in Mazar-e-Sharif, and a Taliban recruiter,” according to the Guantanamo file, and was tied to Nashwan Abd al-Razzaq Abd al-Baqi (Abdul Hadi al-Iraqi), another former Iraqi intelligence officer, who led al-Qaeda’s 55th Arab Brigade, an elite squad committed to helping the Taliban.
 Moreover, Sadkhan’s connections with Saddam were mostly employed on behalf of the Taliban.

 Sadkhan “provided liaison between the governments of Afghanistan and Iraq,” i.e. the Taliban and Saddam Hussein, according to his file.
 Sadkhan brought “unidentified supplies from Iraq through Iran on multiple occasions,” for which Sadkhan “receive[d] money from the Taliban” that allowed him to live a “lavish” life in poverty-stricken Afghanistan.

 Another track Saddam and the Taliban had running was through a very important Pakistani cleric and politician, Mawlana Fazlur Rehman, called the “godfather” of the Taliban by some (a title also given—with more justification—to Mawlana Sami ul-Haq).
 Rehman, who leads Jamiat Ulema-e-Islam, is a long-time friend of Mullah Omar and, through him, Rehman is connected with numerous al-Qaeda groups.
-Rehman met in Baghdad with Saddam’s vice president, Taha Yassin Ramadan, on November 28, 1999.
-(The details of this meeting were discovered by Ray Robison, a member of the Iraq Survey Group.)
+Rehman met in Baghdad with vice president Ramadan on November 28, 1999.
+The details of this meeting were discovered by Ray Robison, a member of the Iraq Survey Group.

 Ramadan was part of the Quartet—with Izzat Ibrahim ad-Douri, Tariq Aziz, and Ali Hassan al-Majid—that kept Saddam in power.
 In other words, this wasn’t freelancing by Ramadan.